Skip to Content

 This is not something you order.

-The lender will request an additional report from the appraiser along with the standard appraisal report.
-Keep in mind that the rent estimate will require an additional fee.
+The lender will request an additional report from the appraiser in addition to the standard appraisal report.
+The rent estimate will require an additional fee.

 It’s possible.
 Do your own research.
 Your lender may have resources that can estimate market rent fairly accurately, such as a Realtor, automated software, or by looking at comparable rental properties in the area.

-If your estimate is cutting it close, you might consider not making an offer.
+If your estimate cuts it close, you might consider not making an offer.
 Just a slight reduction in rent or a high vacancy factor from the appraiser, and the property may fail the self-sufficiency test.

 Will a Multifamily Fixer-Upper Pass the Test?